nicholasgcotton/Nuix-Export-To-Evidence-Reports/README.md

 ------------ | -------------
 Filename/ExportID | Generated from the Task and Task Action numbers provided by the user.
 ExportID-Duplicates | List of any previous ExportIDs for that item.
-Vetting Codes | Any markup applied to the item within Nuix (item.getMarkupSets) Document Title | Original Filename (item.name)
+Vetting Codes | Any markup applied to the item within Nuix (item.getMarkupSets), or hardcoded to "Vetting Not in Use" when that license feature is not supported.
+Document Title | Original Filename (item.name)
 RE | User input
 Document Type | User input